 This is the most simple method of converting a piece of rubber into a finished seal product.
 The rubber compound is first mixed and prepared, and depending on the recipe can require up to 30 different individual ingredients.
 At this stage the curing (or vulcanization) of the rubber hasn't yet taken place, so the material has a stiff and non-elastic consistency (a little like thick dough).
 From this dough we produce a rubber blank (also known as a pre-form) by either cutting, punching or extruding cord.
 These blanks are normally a little bigger than the finished part (normally based on weight) and are placed into a metal moulding tool.
 The tool (in its simple form) is in two halves with the final product shape cut into the metal.
 This is known as the mould cavity.

 This "sandwich" of the bottom tool/rubber blank/top tool is placed into a hydraulic compression press with heated platens, which transfer the heat into the rubber via the metal tool.
 The press closes.
 The rubber is then squeezed into every part of the cavity, and any extra material that extrudes from the mould join becomes become overflow, or flash.
 Next comes curing of the material.
 This takes place through a chemical reaction between the ingredients, and is controlled through a combination of pressure, temperature and time.
-All of these parameters are preset according to the recipe of the material and the curing system.
+These parameters are pre-set according to the recipe of the material and the curing system.
 At the end of the specified cure time, the press is opened, the tool is removed and split apart, and the cured (elastic) component is removed.
 Through a variety of methods the excess flash is then detached, and the part may undergo a post-cure process to fully complete the vulcanization reaction.
 Finally, the rubber seal is inspected, packaged and ready for application.

-Compression tools are also quick and easy to produce, and changeover times from one component to another can be rapid.
-As result this manufacturing method is ideally suited to parts that are required in low quantities, or as prototypes.
-The tools can be designed to ensure that the split/flash line does not lie on a sealing contact surface and high-quality parts can be produced.
+Compression tools are quick and easy to produce, and changeover times from one component to another can be rapid.
+As a result this manufacturing method is ideally suited to parts that are required in low quantities, or as prototypes.
+The tools can be designed to ensure that the split/flash line is not located on a sealing contact surface, and high-quality parts can be produced.

-a development of the process often used to produce plastic components.
-For rubbers, the temperatures are switched such that a warmed rubber is injected into a hot tool.
-The force required to inject the uncured rubber is also considerably greater than that required to push a molten plastic into a chilled mould, but the equipment and principles are otherwise quite similar.
-Uncured rubber feedstock, normally in the form of long coiled strip, is fed into the screw of the injection machine.
-The screw rotates and is forced upwards to generate a precise volume, or shot, of rubber at the front of the screw and once the tool is closed in the press, the screw is pushed downwards to inject this shot of rubber through sprues and gates into the cavity in the tool.
-The tool always remains in contact with the heated platens of the press and hence retains the necessary heat for the curing reaction.
-The temperature of the shot prior to injection is also tightly controlled to allow the rubber to flow easily without the vulcanisation process progressing to the point where the material is too elastic to properly fill the cavity.
-In conjunction with automated de-moulding of the parts (via either brushes or robots) which reduces the press open time, the entire moulding cycle can be very fast, potentially under 60 seconds with small cross section parts.
+Uncured rubber feedstock is fed into the screw of the injection machine (normally in the form of long coiled strip).
+The screw rotates and is forced upwards to generate a precise volume (or shot) of rubber at the front of the screw.
+Once the tool is closed in the press, the screw is pushed downwards to inject the rubber through the sprues and gates, and into the cavity in the tool.
+The tool always remains in contact with the heated platens of the press and therefore retains the necessary heat for the curing reaction.
+The temperature of the shot prior to injection is tightly controlled to allow the rubber to flow easily, without the vulcanisation process progressing to the point where the material is too elastic to properly fill the cavity.
+Alongside automated de-moulding of the parts (via brushes or robots) this reduces the press open time.
+The entire moulding cycle can be very fast; potentially under 60 seconds with small cross section parts.

-The material may need to be specifically formulated to allow it to flow through the feed gates, but the result can be a more uniform part due to this flow of rubber compared to a compression moulded part, where some of the rubber has not had to flow very far during the tool closure.
-The part and tool can be designed such that the direction of this flow acts to expel the air from the tool and prevent it becoming trapped by the rubber in the middle of the part, which can sometimes be an issue with compression moulding.
+The material may need to be specifically formulated to allow it to flow through the feed gates.
+The result can be a more uniform part using this flow of rubber, compared to a compression moulded part where some of the rubber has not had to flow very far during the tool closure.
+The part and tool can be designed so that the direction of this flow acts to expel the air from the tool and prevent it becoming trapped by the rubber in the middle of the part (which can sometimes be an issue with compression moulding).